-Student receives Score for Assessment
+Student receives Score for Assessment.
+This typically involves breakdown of score by individual test items within the Assessment, and details of score scaling.

 Optional: Score includes breakdown per Learning Standard

+Score can also be expressed at a high summary level as Attainment, which associates successful completion of Assessment with credits, and potentially with one or more Credentials

 Alt: Student unregisters from Assessment.
 Student does not receive Score for Assessment

 Enrolment in course: